 contributions made under the super guarantee also form part of an employee’s ‘concessional contributions’.

 Concessional contributions are included in the assessable income of the fund and taxed at 15%.
 However, there is a cap on the amount of concessional contributions that each member can enjoy each income year.
 If a person has contributions made to more than one superannuation fund, all contributions are aggregated.

 The amount of concessional contributions you can make is currently $25,000 per year.

 Exceeding the Concessional Contributions Cap

 Looking for advice on salary sacrificing?
 We can help you out.
-Contact us today on 13 23 25 or find an office near you and book an appointment online.
+Contact us today on 13 23 25 or visit us at an office close to you.